Syrian Constitutional Committee

-The Syrian Constitutional Committee is a United Nations-facilitated constituent assembly process that seeks to reconcile the Syrian Government headed by President Bashar al-Assad and the Syrian opposition, in the context of the Syrian peace process, by amending the current or adopting a new Constitution of Syria.
-The UN hopes that this would lead to negotiations which would subsequently lead to a peaceful end of the Syrian Civil War, which had been raging for more than eight years by the time of the committee's formation.
-The Constitutional Committee was formed with the formal approval of both parties involved—namely the Government of the Syrian Arab Republic and the opposition Syrian Negotiations Commission, with the facilitation of the United Nations.
+The Syrian Constitutional Committee was a United Nations-facilitated constituent assembly process that sought, in the context of the Syrian civil war, to reconcile the Ba'athist regime of President Bashar al-Assad and the Syrian opposition, by amending the current or adopting a new Constitution of Syria.
+The UN hopes that this would lead to negotiations which would subsequently lead to a peaceful end of the conflict, which had been raging for more than eight years by the time of the committee's formation.
+The Constitutional Committee was formed with the formal approval of both parties involved—namely the Government of the Syrian Arab Republic and the Syrian Negotiation Commission representing the opposition, with the facilitation of the United Nations.

-It is described by UN General Secretary António Guterres as part of a "Syrian-owned and Syrian-led" peace process.
-The decisions it takes are not binding under Syrian law and the committee relies on the good faith of both parties for their implementation.
-The committee is also not bound by any deadlines or timetables.
+It was described by UN Secretary-General António Guterres as part of a "Syrian-owned and Syrian-led" peace process.
+The decisions it took were not binding under Syrian law and the committee relies on the good faith of both parties for their implementation.
+The committee was also not bound by any deadlines or timetables.

+The Committee had achieved no results by the time Assad was overthrown in December 2024.
+After Assad's fall, new president Ahmed al-Sharaa set up a domestic advisory committee which drafted an interim Syrian constitution.